 Finding the perfect solar generator for your RV, camper, van, whatever, can either be really hard or really easy.
-Building one from scratch is more of an endeavour than most are ready for.
-Solar generators, on the other hand, are all-in-one units that are no more complicated than plugging a solar panel into a box with a battery and power sockets.
+Building one from scratch is more of an endeavor than most are ready for.
+Solar generators on the other hand are all-in-one units that are no more complicated than plugging a solar panel into a box with a battery and power outlets.
 This post will explore how to pick the right size solar generator kit that will empower your time on the road.

-The main things at work are the solar panels collecting sunlight, a solar charge controller that optimises the energy, and a battery to store it in.
-A solar generator bundle includes all these, with the solar charge controller and the battery combined in the same unit.
-This unit containing solar input, a battery, and power sockets is called a portable power station as a standalone product.
-When combined with solar panels, it is called a solar generator.
+The main things at work are the solar panels collecting sunlight, a solar charge controller that optimizes the energy, and a battery to store it in.
+A solar generator bundle includes all of these, with the solar charge controller and the battery combined in the same unit.
+This unit containing solar input, a battery, and power outlets is called a portable power station as a standalone product, and when combined with solar panels is called a solar generator.

 + 110W Solar Panels (x3)

 |16.5 x 20.2 x 1in Solar Panel (folded)|

 |16.5 x 26.8 x 1in Solar Panel (folded)|

 +160W Solar Panels (x4)